 It's a big deal to start a small business.
 While launching can be incredibly exciting, it can also be a little terrifying.
-With a small business comes all sorts of new decisions you may not have had to deal with before, including planning, key financial choices, marketing, even legal concerns.
+With a small business comes all sorts of new decisions you may not have dealt with before, including planning, key financial choices, marketing, and even legal concerns.
 But there is nothing quite like building, nurturing, and growing your own business—from idea to reality.

 For those who have taken the leap into their own small business or are thinking about starting one, we have 4 tips to consider.